gatsbyjs/gatsby/docs/blog/2018-06-08-life-after-layouts/index.md

 In V1, if something breaks on your page, you'd likely go to the page, look through the code, and try to spot the bug.
 But what if the bug is in the magic layout component?
 That component isn't referenced anywhere on the page, and if you don't _already know_ that Gatsby V1 wraps pages with layouts, it's pretty difficult to figure out what's going on.

-Because Gatsby is doing things in the background, out of site of the developers building the site, we're creating a mystery: where the hell did this bug come from if all the code I can see doesn't have the bug?
+Because Gatsby is doing things in the background, out of sight of the developers building the site, we're creating a mystery: where the hell did this bug come from if all the code I can see doesn't have the bug?

 By removing the magic and making layouts an explicity dependency in V2, that same bug would be much easier to spot because there's a clear link between our page code and the layout.